skillrepos/cursor/labs.md

 <br><br>

-2. For focused feedback, select any validation function in your code (click and drag to highlight it), press Cmd+L and type:
+2. For focused feedback, select any function in your code (click and drag to highlight it), switch to the chat interface and type:

 ```
-@Selection - Review this function.
+@selection - Review this function.
 What could be improved?
 ```

-Notice how @Selection gives targeted feedback.
+Notice how @selection gives targeted feedback.
 You can also use @Folder to review directories or @Codebase to search your entire project.

 ![Review request](./images/cursor65.png?raw=true "Review request")